thomas-touhey/cahute/docs/cli-guides/get-file.rst

 .. code-block:: bash

-    p7 --com <your-serial-device> info
+    p7 --com <your-serial-device> get MYADDIN.G1A

-Your calculator's information should have been gathered and displayed!
+The file should have been successfully transferred from the calculator!